davidhwyllie/findNeighbour4/doc/HowToTest.md

 ```
 cd /mydir/fn4       # or whatever you've installed into
 pipenv install --skip-lock         # can lock but is slow
-pipenv install --skip-lock -e .    # put fn4 packages in virtualenv (essential)
+pipenv install --skip-lock -e .    # put fn4 packages in virtualenv
 ```

 Catwalk
 --------
 Catwalk is an external component which can be used by findneighbour4.
-Using this is strongly recommended, but the server will run without it, albeit slower and with higher memory requirements.
+Using this is strongly recommended, but the server will run without it, but with much degraded performance.
+Doing so is only really appropriate for small scale testing.
+* it will run much slower
+* it will have higher memory requirements
+* servers without catwalk cannot be used with gunicorn

-Example:
+Installation Example:

 ```
 mkdir external_software       # or wherever you want catwalk to go